-Changes have been proposed to the rules governing alternative minimum tax (AMT) effective for the 2024 and subsequent years.
-If these proposals are enacted into law, it is possible that the exercise of stock options after 2023 where the employee is entitled to the stock option deduction will result in AMT.
-Further information is available in our report Alternative minimum tax: What's changing for 2024?
+&lt;sup>6 Changes have been made to the rules governing alternative minimum tax (AMT) effective for the 2024 and subsequent years.
+It is possible that the exercise of stock options after 2023 where the employee is entitled to the stock option deduction will result in AMT.
+Further information is available in the CIBC report The new Alternative Minimum Tax (AMT)